 Once you’ve got ’em good and fluffed, lay them out side by side and gently twist them together.
 Definitely don’t worry about getting a tight twist, as you want it to be pretty loose so there’s good volume, but not so loose that there’s a lot of space in between.

-After you have your evergreen branches twisted together, weave in your decorative garland.
-I started at one end and just wrapped it under and over the combined evergreen garlands.
 You may need to make some adjustments to get it just perfect, but that’s pretty much it.
 Super duper easy.
 Now comes the fun part—add ornaments, picks, and other baubles to your heart’s content!
 You could even add in some bleached pinecones (here’s the DIY!).
 Happy decorating. 🙂